-Our approach is risk-based and primarily driven by the factors we consider lead to a higher risk of material misstatement.
+Our audit approach is a risk-based approach primarily driven by the risks we consider to result in a higher risk of material misstatement of the financial statements.
 Once we have completed our risk assessment, we develop our audit strategy and design audit procedures in response to this assessment.

-If we conclude that appropriately designed controls are in place then we may plan to test and rely upon these controls.
+If we conclude that appropriately-designed controls are in place then we may plan to test and rely upon these controls.
 If we decide controls are not appropriately designed, or we decide it would be more efficient to do so, we may take a wholly substantive approach to our audit testing.
 Substantive procedures are audit procedures designed to detect material misstatements at the assertion level and comprise tests of details (of classes of transactions, account balances, and disclosures) and substantive analytical procedures.
 Irrespective of the assessed risks of material misstatement, which take into account our evaluation of the operating effectiveness of controls, we are required to design and perform substantive procedures for each material class of transactions, account balance, and disclosure.

 Our audit will be planned and performed so as to provide reasonable assurance that the financial statements are free from material misstatement and give a true and fair view.
-The concept of materiality, and how we define a misstatement, is explained in more detail in section 8.
+The concept of materiality and how we define a misstatement is explained in more detail in section 8.